Expert Speak India Matters

 Private or corporate sector jobs are also not growing because industrial growth and related export growth have been flat the whole of last year.
 Also, even with the increase in manufacturing activity, firms are opting for more capital intensive techniques than labour intensive ones because of the higher labour costs and being forced to maintain workers during lean periods.
 Automation offers flexibility of production which they are opting for.

-In the services sector, there has been a downsizing of IT-BPM industries that reflects the important structural change that are taking place in the IT industry.
+In the services sector, there has been downsizing of IT-BPM industries that reflect the important structural change that are taking place in the IT industry.
 It makes services led job growth difficult to bank on.

 According to a report by the Azim Premji University, a 10 percent increase in GDP now results in less than 1 percent increase in employment.
 Around 30 percent of all workers are on contract.
 Most of the workforce (around 51 per cent) is self-employed.
 There is need for training in entrepreneurship and giving financial support for youth wanting to establish startups.
 The Government can also aid them with technological and management training.